hniska/lessons-learned/a_few_lessons_learned.md

 ### Large lists in services

-A quite common problem is that the service creation time in the beginning is within reason but when you get up into higher number of list entries in the service the execution time starts to get to unacceptable number.
+A quite common problem is that the service creation time in the beginning is within reason but when you get up into a higher number of list entries in the service the execution time starts to get to an unacceptable number.
 Here is an example, you have a service that creates policy-maps, when it creates just one policy-map it&#39;s quick and responsive

 ![policy-service](/media/image4.png)